 Wear a lightweight jacket.
 This is a quick way to pull your look together.

-A pullover adds warmth, but you can easily take it off.
+A pullover sweater adds warmth, but you can easily take it off.

-Pants with some stretch in the fabric and especially the waist.
+Pants with some stretch in the fabric especially in the waist.
 (Jeans are always in style but not great for sleeping in.)